 While visiting colleges in person has not been an option in the past year, our team has been busy with virtual conferences and webinars with college admission professionals and faculty.
-Here is an overview of recent virtual visits.
+Here is an overview of recent virtual college & university visits.

 A multi-campus university with over 95,000 students, most out-of-state applicants are drawn to the University Park campus which hosts 46,000 students.
 The highly regarded Schreyer Honors College at University Park offers special courses, independent research, opportunities for senior theses, special housing, as well as networking opportunities.
 It requires an additional application, and if students are in the top 5 to 10 percent of their high school class, it makes sense to apply.
 There are business honors programs as well.
 Students at Penn State are curious about the world—the university ranks fifth in the number who study abroad.
 Penn State offers opportunities for research across disciplines.
 The Millennium Scholars Program for high achieving STEM students offers early access to research opportunities in labs doing groundbreaking work.